zong4/CppCharacter/README.md

 ### split

-Compare three approachs: find, stringstream, tokenizer(boost), the main impact factor is the ratio of delimiter and letter.
+Compare three approachs: find, stringstream, tokenizer(boost), the main impact factor is the ratio of delimiter and letter, not just the letter number of string.

 The result is:
 1. When the ratio is low(like 1 : 100), find is the best.